-TABLE 2.-Types of landholders an d appropriate standard forms.
+TABLE 2.-Types of landholders and appropriate standard forms.

-1011113:

 Type of landholder Standard form

 Individuals

 Discretionary Provisions

 Standard form 7-2180

-Optional form 1 7-2180EZ
+Optional form 7-2180EZ

 Prior Law

 Standard form 7-2190

-Optional form 2 7-2190EZ
+Optional form 7-2190EZ

 Entities

 Discretionary Provisions 7-2181

 Prior Law 7-2191

-Religious or charitable organizations
+Religious or charitable organi zations

 Discretionary Provisions 7-2184

 Prior Law 7-2194

 Trusts or estates 7-21TRUST

 Public entities 7-21PE

 Farm operators 7-21FARMOP

-Trusts or estates Public entities 7-21TRUST 7-21PE

-1 For landholders that directly hold all irrigable and/or irrigation land in only one district, where the landholdings do not total more than 960 acres, and the land is not held by a dependent.
+For landholders that directly hold all irrigable and/or irrigation land in only one district, where the landholdings do not total more than 960 acres, and the land is not held by a dependent.